fdietz/vue_components_book_manuscript/8-mixins-extend-hocs.md

 There's one aspect of a mixin we haven't discussed yet.
 How intelligent is the actual merging strategy?
 In fact if your component has it's own state `loading` or `response` it would conflict with the mixin state and would certainly cause confusion.
 Same goes for methods, components and directive options: The component always has priority.
 When it comes to lifecyle methods, both will be called but the mixin's method will be called first.

-There a whole chapter dedicated to merging in the [Vue.js guide](https://vuejs.org/v2/guide/mixins.html#Option-Merging).
+There's a whole chapter dedicated to merging strategies in the [Vue.js guide](https://vuejs.org/v2/guide/mixins.html#Option-Merging).

 ## Extending components